Fermions

 from struqture_py import fermions

-# Setting up the system and the product we want to add to it
+# Setting up the operator and the product we want to add to it

 fp = fermions.FermionProduct([0], [0])